beaudie/vesc/doc/DevSetup.md

 ### Building with Goma (Google employees only)

-In addition, Google employees should use goma, a distributed compilation system.
-Detailed information is available internally but the relevant gn arg
+In addition, Google employees should use Goma, a distributed compilation system.
+Detailed information is available internally.

-is:
+Here are some Windows 10 short-cuts (run the commands in a `Command Prompt` window):

+* You can check current login state with:
+  * `goma_auth info`
+* You will need to run the following the first time, and may possibly need to run it in the future:
+  * `goma_auth login`
+* After each reboot, run this before running autoninja:
+  * `goma_ctl ensure_start`

+Once Goma is setup, re-run the `gn args` command that you ran earlier (see above) and add the the following:

 ```
 use_goma = true
 ```

 To get any benefit from goma it is important to pass a large -j value to ninja.
 A good default is 10*numCores to 20*numCores.
 If you run autoninja then it will automatically pass an appropriate -j value to ninja for goma or not.

 ```
-$ autoninja -C out\Debug
+$ autoninja -C out/Debug
 ```

 ### Building and Debugging with Visual Studio